giovannirossini/terraform/aws/elasticache/README.md

 # ElastiCache
-This is a Terraform configuration to deploy a Redis cluster on [Amazon ElastiCache][aws].
+This is a Terraform configuration to deploy a Redis cluster on Amazon ElastiCache.

 By default, it deploys a cluster with a cache.t3.micro instance.